-He has impressed for the Yorkshire Academy and second XI for three summers, and has been described as a bowler similar to Steve Patterson by former second XI coach Paul Farbrace.
+He has impressed for the Yorkshire Academy and Second XI for three summers, and has been described as a bowler similar to Steve Patterson by former Twos coach Paul Farbrace.

 “He’s your workhorse who will bowl you 25 overs a day without bowling any rubbish.
 He’s a good, solid day in day out performer.
 We’ve got very good hopes for him,” he explained.